Easy Tasty Gluten-free Chia Pudding

 Be sure to plan in advance for your chia pudding craving as it takes at least 2 hours to set, ideally longer.
 Many recipes have a variety of ingredients and various sweeteners but I like to keep it basic so I can doctor it up to my whim and fancy.
-Below my basic recipe you’ll find my chocolate chia pudding recipe, for those who know they want chocolate sweet goodness.
+Below you’ll find my basic recipe for chocolate chia pudding, for those who know they want chocolate sweet goodness.

 Basic Chia Pudding